 Debris should be removed from the rollers and guides to keep the pump operating efficiently and to extend tubing life.
-Remove loose debris from the pump rollers and guides with a stiff nylon-bristle brush.
+Remove loose debris from the pump rollers, guides, and pump band with a stiff nylon-bristle brush.
 If debris has built up and cannot be removed with the brush, scrape the rollers or guides with a plastic or wooden tool to loosen the debris.